-- 1 lb ground beef (preferably grass-fed, organic)
+- 1 lb lean ground beef (preferably grass-fed, organic)

-- 1/2 lb pork sausage (preferably local, organic)
+- 1/2 lb pork sausage (here’s where we get ours from)

-- 2 cups shredded Italian mix cheese (Romano, Parm, Asiago, etc)
+- 1 1/2 – 2 cups shredded Italian mix cheese (or more shredded mozzarella)

 - grated Parmesan cheese, optional for serving

-- In large skillet over medium heat saute onions until soft.
+- In large skillet over medium-high heat, saute onions until soft, about 4 minutes.
 Add garlic and stir for 1 minute but don’t let it burn.
-Next, add beef and sausage to onions and garlic and turn up heat to medium-high.
-Cook until browned and no longer pink.
-Drain grease, then stir in sauce and crushed tomatoes and remove from heat.
+Next, add beef and sausage to the onion mixture and turn up the heat to medium-high.
+Cook until browned and no longer pink, breaking it up with a wooden spoon as it cooks.
+Drain off the grease, then stir in the sauce and remove from heat.

-- Spread thin layer of meat sauce into bottom of baking dish.
-Arrange a layer of cooked ravioli over the sauce.
-Sprinkle mozzarella cheese and Italian cheese over the ravioli.
-Repeat layers, ending with the last of the sauce on top.
-(Freezer Meal note: Freeze the casserole at this point.)
+- In the baking dish(es), spread a thin layer of the meat sauce into the bottom.
+Arrange a layer of half the ravioli over the sauce.
+Sprinkle about 1 cup of the mozzarella cheese and about 1 cup of the Italian cheese over the ravioli.
+Pour half of the remaining sauce over the cheese and spread it with the back of a spoon.
+Repeat layers, ending with the rest of the sauce on top.
+(Freezing instructions begin here.)

 - Let rest for about 10 minutes before slicing.
 Sprinkle with Parmesan cheese before serving.

-When ready to cook, thaw in the fridge (may take up to 48 hours) or thaw in the microwave on defrost setting.
-Bake according to instructions.
+Thaw in the fridge (may take up to 48 hours) or thaw in the microwave on defrost setting.
+Bake according to instructions, beginning with Step 6.